ajbmachon/buddah-bot/docs/prd/epic-3-chat-history-persistence.md

 **so that** I can refresh the page and see my conversation history.

 **Acceptance Criteria:**
-1. AssistantCloud instance created in `app/assistant.tsx` with anonymous mode
+1. AssistantCloud instance created in `app/assistant.tsx` with Auth.js session integration
-2. `cloud` prop passed to `useChatRuntime` hook
+2. `cloud` prop passed to `useChatRuntime` hook with `authToken` from session
 3. Messages automatically persist to AssistantCloud after streaming
 4. Page refresh loads previous conversation automatically
 5. No manual save/load code required (handled by Assistance UI)